jembi/fhir-training-on-platform/README.md

 1. The `./deploy-local.sh` and `./replace-ig-local.sh` scripts will make use of Platform profiles which are specified to configure the services for local development purposes exposing the ports of these services and allowing access to the Hapi-FHIR GUI.
 ### QA:
 1. The `./deploy-qa.sh` and `./replace-ig-qa.sh` scripts will make use of Platform profiles which are specified to configure the services for QA purposes, securing the services and disallowing access to the Hapi-FHIR GUI.

+## Deploying specific version of fhir

+To deploy a specific version of FHIR, use the environment variable FHIR_VERSION.
+Default value is R4